Who are we?

 When you use any of our services:

-What we collect: our network records information on how much you use our service (for example, how long you connect to the Internet, how long you speak on the phone, and what numbers you call).
+What we collect: our network records information on how much you use our services (for example, the number of texts you send, how long you connect to the Internet, how long you speak on the phone, and what numbers you call).
 We also collect information on the websites you visit.
-We'll also use some of the information you provide when you sign up when you use our services.
+We’ll also use some of the information you provide when you sign up when you use our services.

 When you use Plusnet Safeguard: